-Mandatory class for ALL first-year students in the Business Academy.
+This foundational class is for ALL first-year students in the Business Academy.

 Introduction to Business is designed to expose the interested student to many functions of modern business.
 Topics such as business types, business risks, organization, marketing and entrepreneurship are discussed in an introductory manner using culminating projects and experiences.